RashikIram/rashikiram.github.io/index.md

     <li>Submitted work on:
       <ul>
         <li>Oral disease diagnosis using explainable and lightweight CNN ensembles, validated with expert dentists</li>
-        <li>Skin disease detection using early fusion of tabular clinical data and dermatology images with GCNs</li>
+        <li>Skin disease detection using early fusion of tabular clinical data processed with GCNs and dermatology images</li>
-        <li>Open-set waste classification using a novel dataset and graph-based models for real-world deployment</li>
+        <li>Open-set waste classification using a novel dataset and graph-based models for efficient waste management</li>
       </ul>
     </li>
   </ul>